 - No Sliding or Diving into Bases: Sliding or diving into any base or home plate by a base runner at any time for any reason is strictly prohibited.
 No exceptions; no excuses.
 As in none.
 Zero.
 Zilch.
 Nada.
 Any player doing so will be called out by the umpire, no matter if it was an unintentional “instinctive” move or if he simply “forgot.”

-- Collision Avoidance: Collisions that result from a base runner instigating contact with any defensive player at any base or home plate – including, but not limited to throwing elbows, dropping a shoulder, trying to “steamroll” the defensive player, or any type of other unsportsman-like intentional contact – will not be tolerated.
+- Collision Avoidance: Collisions that result from a base runner aggressively instigating contact with any defensive player at any base or home plate – including, but not limited to throwing elbows, dropping a shoulder, trying to “steamroll” the defensive player, or any other type of similarly deliberate confrontational contact – will not be tolerated.
 If this occurs, the base runner will not only be automatically called out, he will also be immediately ejected from the game by the umpire and need to leave the field without delay.
 If this happens a second time by the same player in another game, the player in question will then be expelled from the league and cannot play for the rest of the season.
 Consider this as a warning to the entire league.